- Safeguarding Homepage

 County Lines is where a group or gang exploit vulnerable young people or children to coerce, force manipulate or deceive them into becoming involved in criminal activity.
 This activity usually involves selling drugs and moving the children or young people out of cities to smaller towns or rural communities to create new networks.
 The ‘County Lines’ refers to the phone lines used by the criminal networks to sell the drugs.

-Young issue with drugs with a people in London are especially vulnerable to County Lines as there is an oversupply of drugs and drug dealers which creates opportunities for criminals who may want to sell their drugs to areas where they can set up new supply chains.
+Young people in London are especially vulnerable to County Lines as there is an oversupply of drugs and drug dealers which creates opportunities for criminals who may want to sell their drugs to areas where they can set up new supply chains.
 Children and young people are often used to sell these drugs because:

 - Young people may stand out less as they may not have convictions so can sell drugs more easily for criminals

 - Young people may be easily persuaded or threatened to work for criminals

 - Young people may be attracted to the idea of making ‘easy’ money, especially if there is family hardship

 - The young person may be misled into thinking there is status or excitement in gang life